-- 220. Cabo Verde has the necessary domestic legal basis to exchange information spontaneously.
-Cabo Verde notes that there are no legal or practical impediments that prevent the spontaneous exchange of information on rulings as contemplated in the Action 5 minimum standard. - 221.
-Cabo Verde has international agreements permitting spontaneous exchange of information, including being a party to (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[4]) ("the Convention") and (ii) bilateral agreements in force with two jurisdictions.
+228. Cabo Verde has the necessary domestic legal basis to exchange information spontaneously.
+Cabo Verde notes that there are no legal or practical impediments that prevent the spontaneous exchange of information on rulings as contemplated in the Action 5 minimum standard.

+229. Cabo Verde has international agreements permitting spontaneous exchange of information, including: (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, $2011{[1]}$ ) ("the Convention") and (ii) bilateral agreements in force with two jurisdictions.